majdaloj/Surgery-Central/README.md

 * python

 ## Credit
-Project completed for SheHacks 2021 by Salwa Abdalla, Majda Lojpur, and Faizah Sayyid.ReadME written by Salwa Abdalla.
+Project completed for SheHacks 2021 by Salwa Abdalla, Majda Lojpur, and Faizah Sayyid.
+ReadME written by Salwa Abdalla.